Waboodoo/HTTP-Shortcuts/docs/scripting.md

 Using these code blocks, there are a number of things you can achieve.
 See the [examples](#examples) below for inspiration.

+**Pro-tip:** Writing code on a phone is tedious.
+If you're intending to write longer blocks of code, I recommend you check out the [Web Editor](https://http-shortcuts.rmy.ch/editor/) for more convenient configuration of your shortcuts.

 <a name="handle-response"></a>
 ## Handling the Response